itkho/music-remover/README.md

 <!-- TODO: check if we cannot install requirements.txt first, then install the rest -->

-Download [Python 3.8](https://www.python.org/downloads/release/python-3810/) if it's not already installed and check that everything is ok:
+Check that Python3.8 is correctly installed:

 ```bash
 python3.8 --version